igreen1/lmu-cmsi-386/homework6/written-exercises.md

 ### Solution:

 ## Problem 8
 Remember that old powers function you were asked to write so many times before?
 Here’s your chance to write it in either Go or Elixir.
 You’ll need to do some research because we have not covered these languages in much detail, but since you did the assigned readings, you now have enough background.
-If you choose Go, simply give a small goroutine that writes, to a supplied channel, successive powers of a base starting at 1 (the power at exponent 0) and going up to some limit, e.g.

 ### Solution: